isomerpages/cris-nhic/events-and-news/news/_posts/2024-04-24-post-Innovating Health: Securing Singapore’s public healthcare innovations.md

 IP, it motivates other innovators to get their IP applications backed by a national programme office such as NHIC,” he added.</p>
 </blockquote>
-<p>Hannah from NHG also highlighted another memorable innovation from the
+<p>Hannah from NHG also highlighted another memorable innovation, a clinical-grade
-National Skin Centre (NSC), which developed a clinical-grade pain alleviation device that provides vibrational stimulus to relief discomfort on the skin and offer pain management during cryotherapy.</p>
+pain alleviation device that provides vibrational stimulus to relief discomfort on the skin and offer pain management during cryotherapy.</p>
 <p>Cryotherapy uses liquid nitrogen at extremely cold temperatures to freeze
 and remove warts and other benign skin lesions.&nbsp; It is a common outpatient procedure, however, it can cause pre-procedural anxiety in pediatric patients